What Is A Pocket Listing And Are There Downsides?

 The National Association of REALTORS® recently cracked down on pocket listings with its newly approved “Clear Cooperation” policy, which requires that properties be listed on the MLS within 1 business day of marketing a property to the public.
-The policy went into effect on January 1, 2020, though local MLSs have until May 1, 2020 to fully implement it.
+The policy went into effect on January 1, 2020, and has been fully implemented as of May 1, 2020.

 Though there have been some detractors, this policy has largely been seen as a win for consumers.
 Pocket listings can be beneficial for a select few, but detrimental to the market as a whole.